yasint23/My_Devops/hands-on/Docker/docker-01-installing-on-ec2-linux2/README.md

 Purpose of the this hands-on training is to teach the students how to install Docker on on Amazon Linux 2 EC2 instance.

-## Learning Outcomes

-At the end of the this hands-on training, students will be able to;

-- install Docker on Amazon Linux 2 EC2 instance

-- configure a Cloudformation template for creating a Docker machine

 ## Outline

 - Part 1 - Launch Amazon Linux 2 EC2 Instance and Connect with SSH